 Just below Burnside, Kentucky the river will begin to show yet another personality as it slows down and widens.
 The widening will continue with huge coves and inlets forming in what is known as Lake Cumberland.
 The lake is popular and can be traveled in about any size boat until reaching the Wolf Creek Dam.
 There the lake ends and the waterways becomes a river once again.
 There is no lock at Wolf Creek Dam so boats must be trailored or portaged at the dam.
 Even though the lake is popular it is big enough to find a quiet cove and enjoy the natural beauty of the area.
 Once below the dam the river stage and current depends greatly on how much water is being allowed through the gates and power plant at the dam.
-Paddlers will rarely have any problem but power boaters must check the release schedule at the dam to determine whether it is safe.
-Lake Cumberland is show at right.

 381 Miles down the Cumberland River at Celina, Tennessee is the beginning of navigation for commercial vessels.
 This is the location of the confluence of the Obey River (shown at left coming into the Cumberland from the right side).
 From this point and to the end of the Cumberland there is a defined deep channel with navigational aides and a few locks to keep the water at pool stage.
 Tow traffic is actually fairly rare but the natural beauty of the Cumberland continues as one travels the winding river past huge bluffs and the many tributaries that offer safe anchorage and remoteness.

-The photo at right is a typical scene on the Cumberland and most who explore it have the river to themselves much of the time.
+This photo is a typical scene on the Cumberland and most who explore it have the river to themselves much of the time.
 Unlike the lakes the river does not attract as many day boaters and most fellow boaters in these remote sections will be fishermen, since the fishing in these waters is excellent.
 The good news is that there is an adequate number of marinas for those traveling great distances who will need fuel and supplies.
 The current is usually mild with the exception of periods of high water.